jong147/Files/terms-of-service.md

 ### Terms of Service

 By downloading or playing Puzzling, users agree to these Terms of Service.
+If you do not agree with these terms, please do not use the application.

 Puzzling is a mobile word game application designed for entertainment purposes.

 All content within this application is the property of its respective owners.